 If you have recently made it through a first episode that consisted of full-blown symptoms, you know something about signs and symptoms already.
 The good news is that the first episode is almost always the worst that HSV throws your way.
-Signs and symptoms of recurrent episodes (when they occur) tend to be milder and usually heal sooner than initial herpes.
-Some recurrent outbreaks are very mild, sometimes without obvious blisters or sores and may clear up within 4-5 days.
-Recurrent outbreaks with blisters or open sores usually take longer to heal, typically 7 to 10 days.
-Enlarged or inflamed lymph nodes — tender lumps in the groin — are uncommon in recurrent herpes, unlike initial infection.
+Signs and symptoms of recurrent episodes (when they occur) tend to be milder and heal much more quickly, typically within two to twelve days.

-If the first episode produced fairly mild symptoms, then subsequent recurrences will not usually increase in severity.
+If the first episode produced fairly mild symptoms, then later recurrences usually won’t be more severe.
 But, as noted earlier, when genital herpes recurs after a first episode, it doesn’t always cause recognizable signs and symptoms.

 Some people have recurrent outbreaks with the so-called “classic” blister-like herpes lesions that crust over, or with painful sores.
 In recurrent herpes, however, this process usually takes about half the time it does in first episodes.
 In addition, many people have very subtle forms of recurrent herpes that heal up in a matter of days.
-Lastly, herpes is capable of reactivating without producing any visible lesions (asymptomatic reactivation).
+And lastly, herpes is capable of reactivating without producing any visible lesions This is called asymptomatic reactivation.

 Much of the broad description of herpes “lesions” included above applies to recurrent herpes as well.
 Lesions may take the form of something resembling: